Harry Winston: Legacy

 Winston's influence extended significantly into Hollywood and the world of celebrity.
 In 1944, he pioneered the practice of lending jewelry to actresses for the Academy Awards and other events, beginning with Jennifer Jones.
 This tradition continued with numerous Hollywood stars wearing Harry Winston jewels at high-profile events, including Katharine Hepburn, who wore the 15th century Inquisition Necklace in 1947.
 Winston's creations appeared in Alfred Hitchcock's Notorious (1946) and other notable films, such as The Graduate (1967) and Everyone Says I Love You (1996).

 In 2015, Harry Winston, Inc., operated 39 salons and numerous retail affiliates in such locations as New York, Beverly Hills, Las Vegas, Dallas, Honolulu, Bal Harbour, Chicago, Costa Mesa, and other countries around the world.

-In 2018, Harry Winston entered the Marvel Cinematic Universe (MCU) during the Central Park conversation between Robert Downey Jr.'s character "Tony Stark" and Gwyneth Paltrow's character "Pepper Potts" when Tony suggests they have "....no more surprises have a nice dinner tonight and show off that Harry Winston", referring to her engagement ring and emphasizing the word 'stone'.
-In the film the scene title is "Last Night I Dreamt We Had a Kid."